kartoflu/norde/README.md

 ##### You can check the full changelog [here](https://github.com/kartoflu/norde/blob/main/CHANGELOG.md)

 ## Manual Installation
 Manual installation is required for both Asterisk and Schwa variation as I haven't updated the links.
-For now please be patient and refer to this guide instead until the links are fixed
+For now please be patient and refer to this guide instead until the links are fixed.
 - Download your prefered Norde version in [Releases](https://github.com/kartoflu/norde/releases/tag/v1.0.0)
 - Move the file you just downloaded to Aliucord/themes
 - Restart the app